 There is an updated asthma list and policy in the main office.
-An emergency inhaler is located in the main office.
-Any pupil having an asthma attack during school should be reported in the accident book and parents informed at the end of school.
+An emergency inhaler is located in the school office.
+Any pupil having an asthma attack during school should be reported on Medical Tracker and parents informed on Medical Tracker.